-Real estate agents and brokers are not legally licensed in Mexico.
-Foreign buyers cannot always depend on the constitutional protection guaranteed in real estate transactions like in the United States.
-Use caution when hiring an agent.
+Did you know, real estate agents and brokers are not legally licensed in Mexico?
+Therefore, foreign buyers cannot always depend on the constitutional protection guaranteed in real estate transactions like in the United States.
+Be aware, use caution when hiring an agent.
 Perform due diligence.
 Ask for references.
 Speak to the clients who have used the broker and use your common sense.

 Some real estate companies prefer that buyers know as little as possible about real estate transactions.
 This can be a very bad situation with devastating consequences.
 It’s hard to know the questions when you don’t know the laws.

 There is no oversight or regulatory committees such as the Real Estate Commission or a Department of Real Estate in Mexico.
 The American Embassy and the American consulates in Mexico are good places to ask the reputation of the company.
-Since some real estate companies established a good reputation in some of the consulates.
+Namely, real estate companies establish a good reputation in some of the consulates.

-Other professionals involved in buying a house in Mérida Mexico
+What other professionals are involved when buying a house in Mérida?

-It is easy to assume that there are basic terms and principles in real estate in Mexico that are similar in the US.
+It should be noted, it is easy to assume that there are basic terms and principles in real estate in Mexico that are similar in the US.
 The paperwork, too, is similar, if not the same.
 Some of their transactions may be the same as in the US.
 However, many aspects are completely different.

 As a rule, a foreigner should assume nothing.

-With that being said, there are typically at least three to four professionals involved in a real estate transaction in the restricted zone.
-A real estate company, the buyer’s lawyer, a bank, and a public notary are all helpful in their respective areas.
+With that being said, there are typically at least three to four professionals involved in a real estate transaction in the restricted zone:

 Please note –

 Transactions outside of the restricted zone do not involve a bank since it is not necessary to establish a real estate trust in those areas.
 Otherwise, the transactions are much the same.
-A Mexican attorney is responsible for drawing up contracts, reviewing the conditions and terms of sale, performing a title search, and pointing out any problems or issues to the buyer.
+For the most part, a Mexican attorney is responsible for drawing up contracts, reviewing the conditions and terms of sale, performing a title search, and pointing out any problems or issues to the buyer.

-The buyer should always have his or her Mexican attorney vs. using the attorney of the seller.
-If an attorney is licensed in Mexico he should be able to produce a “cedula profesional.”
+Keep in mind, the buyer should always have his or her Mexican attorney vs. using the attorney of the seller.
+Importantly, if an attorney is licensed in Mexico he should be able to produce a “cedula profesional.”
 This document is a registered license to practice law in Mexico and includes a photo of the attorney and his signature.

-A foreign buyer should ALWAYS ask to see the attorney’s license.
+Not surprisingly, a foreign buyer should ALWAYS ask to see the attorney’s license.
 Have the attorney’s license number included in a retainer agreement before employing any services.
 American attorneys are not licensed to practice law in Mexico and should not advise on Mexican Law.
-Very few Americans are licensed to practice law in Mexico.

-In addition to formalizing your real estate transaction, an attorney can be very helpful in saving your money.
-Attorneys are involved in many different transactions and have contacts with banks, notaries, and the Mexican government regularly.
+In addition to formalizing your real estate transaction, an attorney is very helpful in saving your money.
+Involved in many different transactions, attorneys have contacts with banks, notaries, and the Mexican government regularly.

-They will be aware of the most competitive cost and fees involved to ensure you, their client, are given the best possible prices.
-An attorney can inform the buyer regarding his or her legal options as well as tax planning considerations, closing costs which should be paid by the seller, and ways of taking title to the trust rights which make sense for the particular circumstances of a specific buyer.
+They are aware of the most competitive cost and fees involved to ensure you, their client, are given the best possible prices.
+To clarify, an attorney informs the buyer regarding his or her legal options as well as tax planning considerations, closing costs paid by the seller, and ways of taking title to the trust rights which make sense for the particular circumstances of a specific buyer.

 For what it’s worth . . .